Making Key Policy Decisions in Advance of Droughts

 Using non-emergency public processes to make key policy decisions in advance of droughts will have many benefits.
 Most obviously, it will enable the Board to more effectively implement critical drought response actions during drought emergencies.
 But it will also enable more meaningful input and feedback from a wide range of stakeholders—including those from marginalized communities who may find it especially difficult to have their voices heard in truncated emergency processes.
 And, crucially, it will help to head off stakeholders’ due process concerns while giving them notice of how the Board will approach drought decision making.
 This will both enhance the perceived legitimacy and fairness of the Board’s drought decisions and provide stakeholders with a solid basis for their own contingency planning efforts.

 Finally, making key policy decisions proactively will benefit more than just California’s future drought response capabilities.
 It will improve water rights administration and oversight more broadly.
-I’ll explore why in the final post in this series.
+I hope to explore why in a future post.

 This post is part of a series that draws on a pair of recent reports published as part of California’s Fourth Climate Change Assessment.
 In the first report, my colleagues and I analyze how the State Water Resources Control Board—a key water decision maker whose actions affect how scarce water resources are allocated among different human and environmental uses during droughts—has carried out its water rights responsibilities during past droughts.
 In the second report, we offer recommendations for improving the agency’s future drought response capabilities.
 You can find both reports here.